Zero to Hero Lesson 6

 3:32:00 Introduction to Q and A

-3:34:10 How do we go about building a routine when we've learnt some
+3:34:10 How do we go about building a routine when we've learnt some tricks?
+Discussion on choosing tricks and presentation

 3:42:40 Double Lift and Elmsley Count misdirection comments